ernkerr/ernkerr/egghead-beginners-guide-nextjs/exercises/exercise-01--create-a-new-next-js-type-script-project/README.md

 ## 🍩 Exercise Feedback form

 Writing down what you learn is key to your retention.
 Also, I want to make sure each exercise is effective at helping you learn the material.
 Please quickly fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeKPJV5UInaNFlZawN7vZdNyPngyinrkp7eoQO0vzwGzh2EtQ/viewform?usp=pp_url&entry.651170566=Exercise+01+-+Create+a+new+Next.js+TypeScript+project) so you can elaborate on what you learned and give me feedback so I can improve it for future learners.

+## Personal notes

+npx create-next-app hello-nextjs --typescript cd hello-nextjs npm run dev

+In Next.js 13 and later, the Link component behavior has been slightly modified.
+You need to ensure that the Link component wraps its child elements in an a tag, or it must be used correctly with the href prop in a way that is consistent with React's expectations.